An insurance company wants to access my med records. Should I allow this?

 The truth of the matter is that many people suffer for months, or longer, as a result of traumatic injuries sustained during a motor vehicle collision.
 I make sure my clients are properly compensated even if they have a preexisting degenerative condition or negative X-Rays.

 Do I still have a case if the X-rays did not show any injuries?

 Yes.
 A negative X-Ray is another way of saying “no broken bones”.
 Another pet peeve of mine is when defense attorneys or insurance companies try to make a big deal out of negative X-ray results.
 The primary purpose of X-rays is show whether you have a broken bone.
 That’s basically it.
-I have represented many people whose injuries required surgery and whose cases have resolved for hundreds of thousands of dollars with negative X-Rays.
-A short list of serious injuries that can occur with negative X-Ray results includes: Traumatic brain injury, herniated disc, torn rotator cuff, lacerations/scarring and torn ligaments in the knee.
+I have represented many people whose injuries required surgery and whose cases have been resolved for hundreds of thousands of dollars with negative X-Rays.
+A shortlist of serious injuries that can occur with negative X-Ray results includes Traumatic brain injury, herniated disc, torn rotator cuff, lacerations/scarring, and torn ligaments in the knee.

 Why didn’t my airbag deploy in my car accident?